jtmuller5/neurd/README.md

 Clone the Neurd template repo and then copy any of the templates from the `/templates` folder into the corresponding folder in the `/content` folder.
 For example, to add a new daily journal entry, copy the `daily.md` template into a new file in `/content/daily`.

+For an even smoother experience, install the [Neurd VS Code Extension ](https://marketplace.visualstudio.com/items?itemName=codeontherocks.neurd-vs-code) and use any of the following commands to create a new journal entry:

+- "Neurd: Create Daily Note"
+- "Neurd: Create Weekly Note"
+- "Neurd: Create General Note"

+By default, these commands will use the templates configured in this project.
+The extension can also be configured to always use the templates in a specific directory (see the "Neurd: Set Default Journal Location").
+This will also make it so that all of your notes are always saved to the same location.

 ## Usage

 Using Neurd Notes is relatively straightforward.
 Add new files to the `daily`, `weekly`, and `notes` directories and then use an integration or the Neurd tools to interact with your content later.